sudo(8) — Linux manual page

 -k, --reset-timestamp

-When used without a command, invalidates the user's
+When used without a command, invalidates the user's cached

-the security policy requires authentication.
-By default,
+security policy requires authentication.
+By default, the

 terminal session.
 See the timestamp_type option in